 In recognition of his struggle for human rights and democracy in Bahrain and across the MENA region, Abdulhadi Al-Khawaja has been awarded the 2012 Freedom Award, the 2012 Politikens Frihedspris [Freedom Prize], and the 2013 Dignity - World Without Torture Award.

-On 5 April 2021, Abdulhadi Al-Khawaja celebrated his 60th birthday and 4 days later, on 9 April 2021, he marks another anniversary date.
+On 5 April 2021, Abdulhadi Al-Khawaja celebrated his 60th birthday and 4 days later, on 9 April 2021, he marked another anniversary date.
 That of 10 years in detention in Bahrain.
 Front Line Defenders together with family, friends and colleagues created this birthday tribute video to send a message of hope, encouragement and appreciation to Al-Khawaja, and to reiterate our call for his immediate and unconditional release.